charlesmchen/workaround-font/Design Notes.md

 * When we use connectPathSegments to finalize complicated paths, do we end up with irrational segments?
 Should we modify connectPathSegments() to modify in-place adjoining segments with close (re: a specific tolerance) endpoints?
+* The Cap-A is bad.
+* The Cap-A is tricky.
+* The Cap-B is tricky.
 * The Cap-G is very tricky.
 * The Cap-J is tricky.
-* The Cap-R is tricky.
-* The Cap-A is tricky.
-* The Cap-A is outright bad.
-* The Cap-B is tricky.
 * The Cap-K is tricky.
 * The Cap-M is outright bad.  inverting the w isn't good enough.
+* The Cap-R is tricky.
 * Should the foot of the Cap-R leg flush to the baseline or rotated square to the leg?
+* The 2 is tricky.
+* The 7 is outright bad.
+* The 8 is tricky.

 * We need to compare various cross-bars and make sure they align.
   * A, S, F, G, H, K, E, R, Y, P, B, X,